-You’ll also get to enjoy bespoke hosting if you’re shopping for dedicated servers, reselling hosting space or looking specifically for enterprise hosting.
+You’ll also get to enjoy reseller hosting or enterprise hosting if those are more up your alley.
 The plans don’t come cheap but it comes with exclusive benefits you can’t get anywhere else.
 Basically, you get what you pay for!

 Although SiteGround offers a wide range of hosting options for different purposes, we personally feel that their shared hosting option is good enough for 85% of the websites.

 We were quite curious to find out how SiteGround would fare against Hostinger when it comes to server response times, so we pitted their test sites from US, Europe and Singapore against each other.